Listen, Denoise, Action! Audio-Driven Motion Synthesis with Diffusion Models: Experiments

 \subsubsection{Experiment on the Trinity speech-gesture dataset}

-In the first experiment, we compared ourselves to \emph{StyleGestures} \footnote{\href{https://github.com/simonalexanderson/StyleGestures}{https://github.com/simonalexanderson/StyleGestures}} \cite{alexanderson2020stylegestures}, an autoregressive normalising-flow model that achieved the best motion quality in the GENEA Challenge 2020 \cite{alexanderson2020style, kucherenko2021large}.
-We used the TSG dataset (also used for GENEA 2020), which contains around four hours of full-body motion capture and speech audio from a male actor's spontaneous monologues, but no style labels.
-In addition to speech-conditioned gesture synthesis, StyleGestures also has the capability to control the motion style, but this is achieved through kinematically derived labels such as hand height, hand speed, and gesticulation radius.
-As StyleGestures has not been validated on the discrete style control in this paper, and we therefore only compare to StyleGestures in terms of motion quality, using speech conditioning only.
+In the first experiment, we compared ourselves to \emph{StyleGestures} \footnote{\href{https://github.com/simonalexanderson/StyleGestures}{https://github.com/simonalexanderson/StyleGestures}} \cite{alexanderson2020stylegestures}, an autoregressive normalising-flow model for speech-conditioned gesture synthesis that achieved the best motion quality in the GENEA Challenge 2020 \cite{alexanderson2020style, kucherenko2021large}.
+For this evaluation, we used the TSG dataset (also used as the basis for the GENEA Challenge 2020), which contains around four hours of full-body motion capture and speech audio from a male actor delivering spontaneous monologues.
+We used the same train/test split as the 2020 GENEA Challenge and evaluated only on data from the test set.
+Motion was visualised using the GENEA 2022 avatar seen in \cref{fig:evaluation_interface_screenshot}.
+The avatar design lacks mouth and gaze, to instead draw attention to the rest of the body.

-Four conditions were compared: ground truth motion capture (GT), the proposed system (Our), an ablation using the original DiffWave architecture instead of our Conformers (Our-DW), and a StyleGestures system without style input (SG).
-Details on system training are in the appendix.

-We evaluated the generated motion in a crowd-worker setting using the \href{prolific.co}{Prolific} platform, using pairwise comparisons of two 10-second motion clips side-by-side.
-Each pair of clips contained either synthetic clips from two different models, both conditioned on the same speech input, or one synthetic sequence and the ground-truth motion from the dataset.
-To assess the quality of the motion, we performed a preference test, asking participants ``\textit{Which character's motion do you prefer, taking into account both how natural-looking the motion is and how well it matches the speech rhythm and intonation?}''.
-Participants answered on a 5-point Likert preference response scale, where the middle option corresponded to no difference/no preference.
-Results were translated to numerical scores from -2 to 2 for the analysis.
-All our tests included attention checks.

-After removing users who failed attention checks, 61 subjects remained.
-Table \ref{tab:userstudy} summarises the mean scores for the experiment on the TSG dataset.
-From best to worst, the conditions were ordered as GT, Our, Our-DW, and SG.
-A one-way ANOVA and a post-hoc Tukey multiple comparisons test (as will be used to analyse all user studies) found all differences to be significant $(p<0.001)$ except SG and Our-DW.
-We can conclude that our proposed diffusion model outperformed StyleGestures, and that the Conformer architecture contributed to this.
-Our-DW having performed less well, it is not considered in subsequent studies.
+The TSG data did not deliberately elicit different styles and does not contain any style labels.
+Although StyleGestures described the optional capability to control the motion style, this was demonstrated using kinematically derived style correlates such as hand height, hand speed, and gesticulation radius \cite{alexanderson2020stylegestures}.
+As StyleGestures has not been validated on the discrete style control we consider in this paper, we therefore only compare to StyleGestures in terms of motion quality, using only speech audio conditioning for all models in the experiment.
+To represent the speech acoustics, we used 20-dimensional mel-frequency cepstrum coefficients (MFCCs) \cite{davis1980comparison} for each frame.